kernel528/clickhouse-docker/README.md

 ### Overview
 This image is intended to standup a vanilla alpine-linux based clickhouse instance running in docker.

+### Base Image Prep Steps
+- Use the upstream `Dockerfile.alpine` as base Dockerfile.
+- Update the local `Dockerfile` with latest clickhouse version.
+- Update the `.drone.yml` version info.
+- Confirm `entrypoint.sh` is up-to-date.

 ### How to Build
 ``docker build -t kernel528/clickhouse-docker:<version> -f Dockerfile .``